RytasSt/WarCardGame/README.md

 - You play against an AI opponent upon starting.

 ### Gameplay
-- At the start standard deck of cards is shuffled and split evenly between both players
+- At the start a standard deck of cards is shuffled and split evenly between both players
 - Every round players reveal the top card from their deck.
 - The player with the higher card wins and collects both cards.
 - When a player wins a round and collects cards, those cards should be added to the player's deck.
 Subsequently, the player's deck should be shuffled to ensure randomness in card distribution for future rounds.